dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Signature move

-I have written before about [honest arguments](/honest-arguments) and [honest return types](/honest-return-types) and it something I have witnessed make a difference in code. **Not only is the code more descriptive but correctness is reinforced by the compiler**.
+I have written before about [honest arguments](/honest-arguments) and [honest return types](/honest-return-types) and it is something I have witnessed make a difference in code. **Not only is the code more descriptive but correctness is reinforced by the compiler**.
 Functional programming brings the signatures of functions front and center.
 Once again, more possible errors negated.

 ### Expanding horizons